 And that path, from my understanding, is working the 12 Steps with a sponsor.

-But my initial answer to this question would be to possibly scare the person with the crap I’ve been through because of my choices.
+My initial answer to this question has been to scare the person by telling them the crap I’ve been through because of my choices.

-I might give him a long list of things he needs to start (and stop) doing.
+I might give him a long list of things they need to start (and stop) doing.

-I may tell him about what will happen if he doesn’t “stop and stay stopped.”
+I may tell them about what will happen if they don’t “stop and stay stopped.”

 I’d be tempted to remind him of the betrayal trauma he’s causing his wife or significant other.
 And if he doesn’t have a wife or significant other yet, I would let him know that eventually all the stuff will need to come out if he EVER wants to have a happy and healthy relationship.